Anglican Diocese of Leeds: Bishop of Bradford

 Once the diocesan see of the same name was dissolved, a new suffragan see of Bradford was created by the Scheme.
 The incumbent is the area bishop over the Bradford episcopal area; since the appointment of a new area bishop had to wait until the diocesan bishop was in post, the diocesan 'mentor bishop', Tom Butler, initially served as interim area bishop in the Bradford area.
 On 26 August 2014, it was announced that Toby Howarth was to become the first area bishop of Bradford; his consecration was held on 17 October.

 Bishop of Huddersfield

-The Scheme also created a new suffragan see of Huddersfield, whose incumbent is the area bishop over the Huddersfield episcopal area.
+The scheme also created a new suffragan see of Huddersfield, whose incumbent is the area bishop over the Huddersfield episcopal area.
 Significant churches in the area include Huddersfield Parish Church, Halifax Minster and Dewsbury Minster.
 Since no new area bishop could be appointed until the diocesan bishop was in post, the bishop of Pontefract also served as interim area bishop in the Huddersfield area.
 On 26 August 2014, it was announced that Jonathan Gibbs was to become the first area bishop of Huddersfield; his consecration was held on 17 October.
 He was translated to Rochester on 24 May 2022.
-On 8 March 2023, it was announced that Smitha Prasadam is to become the next area bishop.
+On 8 March 2023, it was announced that Smitha Prasadam was to be the next area bishop; she was duly consecrated a bishop by Stephen Cottrell, Archbishop of York, at York Minster on 22 June 2023.